GeoscienceAustralia/anuga_core/docs/source/installation.rst

 .. code-block::

   numpy scipy matplotlib pytest cython netcdf4 dill future gdal \
-  pyproj pymetis Pmw mpi4py ipython meshpy Pmw pymetis utm
+  pyproj pymetis Pmw mpi4py ipython meshpy Pmw pymetis utm pyproj affine

-and
+and if using `python <= 3.8`

 .. code-block::

   backport.zoneinfo

-if using `python <= 3.8`.

 ANUGA is developed on Ubuntu and so we recommend Ubuntu as your production environment using `Miniconda` or `Miniforge` python environments.